ceciliacloud/Project-12-Automating-Loadbalancer-Configuration-with-Shellscripting/README.md

 --------------------------------------------------------------------------

-### PART 1: Provisioning an EC2 Instance for the 1st Web Server
+### Step 1: Provisioning an EC2 Instance for the 1st Web Server

  **Access AWS Console**
    - Log into AWS Management Console